AdaCore/ada-spark-rfcs/considered/parenthesis_container_aggregates.rst

  V1 : R := R’Container(1, 2, 3); -- is this a container aggregate
  V2 : R := R’Record(1, 2, 3); -- is this a record aggregate

-- It introduces a notation for record, arrays and containers null aggregates:
+- It introduces a notation for record, arrays and containers empty aggregates:

 .. code:: ada